Library Associates Undergraduate Writing Award

-The contest is limited to SLU undergraduates with active enrollment status in the Spring 2018 semester.
+The contest is limited to SLU and SLU-Madrid undergraduates with active enrollment status in the Spring 2020 semester.

 Submissions must be 5,000 words or less, in English, and unpublished.
 There is a limit of two entries per person.
-Entries must be in 12-point Times New Roman font, double-spaced, and formatted with one-inch margins.
+Entries must be in 12-point Times New Roman font, formatted with one-inch margins, and saved as a PDF.
 Do not include your name, email, or other identifying information in your submission, as entries are judged anonymously; our online form links your name with your entry.
 Simultaneous submissions to other contests are allowed.
 Entrants retain all rights to their work.

 Please fill out a submission form and upload your entry(ies) here.

 Entries are judged anonymously by the following panel:

 Philip Boehm has translated more than thirty novels and plays by German and Polish writers, including Herta Müller, Franz Kafka and Hanna Krall.
 For these translations he has received numerous awards including fellowships from the NEA and the John Simon Guggenheim Memorial Foundation.
 He also works as a theater director and playwright: works for the stage include Alma en venta, Mixtitlan, and Return of the Bedbug.
 He is the founding Artistic Director of Upstream Theater in St. Louis, which in 2012 was awarded a National Theatre Company grant by the American Theatre Wing (Founder of the Tonys).